Located at the top of each kidney, they are responsible for releasing different kinds of hormones.

 In contrast, glucocorticoids and mineralocorticoids occur almost exclusively in the adrenal cortex.

 Corticosteroid biosynthesis has been well characterized.
-Cholesterol, the precursor of all steroid biosynthetic pathways, becomes a variety of steroid molecules in a series of reactions catalyzed by several cytochrome P450 enzymes (cyp 450).
+Cholesterol, the precursor of all steroid biosynthetic pathways, becomes a variety of steroid molecules in reactions catalyzed by several cytochrome P450 enzymes (cyp 450).

-While some cholesterol can be synthesized in the adrenal cortex, the vast majority of the cholesterol used in steroid biosynthesis is taken from a set of circulating cholesterol bound to low density lipoproteins in the plasma.
+While some cholesterol can be synthesized in the adrenal cortex, most of the cholesterol used in steroid biosynthesis is taken from a set of circulating cholesterol bound to low-density lipoproteins in the plasma.